Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 How quickly can I receive funds through receivable factoring?

-Typically, funds are provided within 24 to 48 hours after the invoices are verified and approved by the factoring company.
+Typically, funds are provided within 24 to 48 hours after the factoring company verifies and approves the invoices.

 What is the minimum invoice size suitable for factoring?